Butterflies of New Mexico: The Skippers VIb: Giant Skippers (Hesperiidae: Hesperiinae: Megathymini)

 Top↑

-Megathymus streckeri (Skinner) Strecker’s Giant-Skipper (updated June 15, 2023)
+Megathymus streckeri (Skinner) Strecker’s Giant-skipper (updated June 15, 2023)

 Description.
-Strecker’s Giant-Skipper resembles the Yucca Giant Skipper on the upperside, but is bigger and has smaller submarginal spots on the FW.
+Strecker’s Giant-skipper resembles the Yucca Giant-skipper on the upperside, but is bigger and has smaller submarginal spots on the FW.
 Those spots are white or yellowish.
 However, a quick look at the underside reveals the distinctive band of submarginal white or yellow spots on the HW (gray-brown ground color), lacking in Yucca G-S. Some forms of streckeri have the spot band reduced to a few spots, but those spots are always present and are lacking in yuccae.
 Range and Habitat.
 Megathymus streckeri inhabits the High Plains from Montana south to Texas and west across the southern Rockies to Utah and northern Arizona.
 In sub-montane New Mexico, generally 6000 to 7500′ elevation, it inhabits shrubby foothill canyons.
 Farther downslope on the plains, generally 3500 to 6500′ elevation, Strecker’s perches and patrols amid sprawling yucca flats.
 Life History.
 Yucca glauca, Yucca baileyi, and Yucca intermedia (Agavaceae) are known larval hosts.
 Females place eggs on the stout leaves.
 Scott (1992) noted oviposition on Yucca intermedia near Logan (Qu) and Toliver raised a female from a larva on Y. baileyi (Be).
 Larvae create silk-and-debris tents or galleries at the plant base.
 Flight.
 Megathymus streckeri completes one generation per year.
 Adults fly from April 6 to July 7, peaking in May on the plains and in June in the mountains.
 Adults perch on the ground or on low shrubs.
 When disturbed, they fly in agitated circles, often returning to a nearby perch.
 Comments.
-We have subspecies Megathymus streckeri streckeri in our mountains (counties: Be,Ci?,Li,MK,Ot,RA,Sv,SJ,SF,So,Ta,To?) and subspecies Megathymus streckeri leussleri W. Holland 1931 on our eastern plains (counties: Co,Cu,DB,Gu,Ha,Le,Qu,Ro,SM,To,Un).
+We have subspecies Megathymus streckeri streckeri around the edges of our mountains (counties: Be,Ci?,Li,MK,Ot,RA,Sv,SJ,SF,So,Ta,To?) and subspecies Megathymus streckeri leussleri W. Holland 1931 on our eastern plains (counties: Co,Cu,DB,Gu,Ha,Le,Qu,Ro,SM,To,Un).

-Strecker’s Giant-Skipper (Megathymus streckeri streckeri) near Bloomfield, San Juan Co., NM: May 20, 2001 (photo by Steve Cary).
+Strecker’s Giant-skipper (Megathymus streckeri streckeri) near Bloomfield, San Juan Co., NM: May 20, 2001 (photo by Steve Cary).

-‘Leussler’s’ Strecker’s Giant-Skipper female (Megathymus streckeri leussleri) Sierra GRande, Union CO., NM; June 17, 2022 (photo by Steve Cary).
+‘Leussler’s’ Strecker’s Giant-Skipper female (Megathymus streckeri leussleri) Sierra Grande, Union CO., NM; June 17, 2022 (photo by Steve Cary).

 ‘Leussler’s’ Strecker’s Giant-Skipper male (Megathymus streckeri leussleri) Ute Lake State Park, Quay Co., NM; May 4, 1989 (photo by Steve Cary).